home-assistant/data.home-assistant/docs/data_events.md

 ## Database table

 All events are stored in the database in a table named `events`.
-The important fields for the events table are `event_type`, `time_fired` and `context_id`.
+The important fields for the events table are `event_type`, `time_fired_ts` and `context_id`.
 That information can be used to figure out what happened when, and how it related to other events.

 | Field             | Type                                                          |
 | ----------------- | ------------------------------------------------------------- |